We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Our first priority will be to negotiate a voluntary settlement with your healthcare provider if at all possible.
 This not only allows you to avoid the need for length, stressful and expensive court proceedings – it can also get you compensation much faster is successful.

-Our medical negligence lawyers are highly skilled in negotiation and Alternative Dispute Resolution (ADR) and have been able to secure out-of-court settlement for even highly complex claims involving very substantial damages.
+Our medical negligence lawyers are highly skilled in negotiation and Alternative Dispute Resolution (ADR) and have been able to secure out-of-court settlement for highly complex cancer misdiagnosis claims involving very substantial damages.

 Taking your claim to court